Velocidex/velociraptor-docs/content/blog/2022/2022-01-12-WMI-Eventing/_index.md

 root/subscription, interestingly, it also highlighted the possibility to implement \_\_EventConsumer classes in arbitrary namespaces.

-It is detection of WMI Event Consumers in arbitrary namespaces that i'm going to focus.
+It is detection of WMI Event Consumers in arbitrary namespaces that I'm going to focus.
 For anyone interested in testing I have written [a script to generate WMI event consumers](https://github.com/mgreen27/mgreen27.github.io/blob/master/static/other/WMIEventingNoisemaker/WmiEventingNoisemaker.ps1).
 This script wraps several powershell functions released during the Black